youqad/bit-reversal-trees/haskell_prompt.md

    with the leaf at path `[True, False, False]` (right, left, left).

 MANDATORY SYNTACTIC REQUIREMENTS:
 1. The `invert` function must be a standalone, pure, and recursive function.
-It must NOT rely on any helper function.
-The ONLY exception about using a helper function is if it uses only one extra bit of state (i.e. `invert` relies on a helper function `invert' :: Bool -> Tree a -> Tree a`).
-But know that relying on such a helper function is not necessary: there exist solutions that do not require any helper function.
-2. Only use recursion (no loops).
+2. It must NOT rely on any helper function, with one possible exception: you can use a single helper inner function of type `Bool -> Tree a -> Tree a` if needed, but it is not necessary: there exist solutions that do not rely on any helper function.
-3. Maintain purity (no side effects or mutability).
+3. Only use recursion (no loops).

-This is a hard problem, so think deeply and carefully double-check your solution against the tests.
+4. Maintain purity (no side effects or mutability).

-I guarantee you that it is solvable within the constraints.
-Keep trying and don't give up!
+Remember, this is a challenging problem, so think step-by-step before implementing your solution and carefully review it to make sure it meets all the requirements.
+Test your implementation against the test cases to verify its correctness.
+I guarantee you that it is solvable within the constraints, so take your time to think it through carefully.
 -}

 -- Implement the `invert` function: